markabrennan/fl_nal_pipeline/README.md

 - Name and location of the DOR Use Code mapping file

 ## Database Table
-The single DB table - nal_property_records - comprises a simple mapping of the specified CSV fields of interest and DB columns.
-Unfortunately, I was not able to implement PostgresSQL’s “SERIAL” auto-incrementing key functionality by way of the psycopg2 module, which means the primary key is the parcel ID, which is a archer - this is not ideal.
+The single DB table - nal_property_records - comprises a simple mapping of the specified CSV fields of interest to DB columns.
+Unfortunately, I was not able to implement PostgresSQL’s “SERIAL” auto-incrementing key functionality by way of the psycopg2 module, which means the primary key is the parcel ID, which is a varchar - this is not ideal.
 Future iterations should address and enhance the data model.

 ## Data Observations
 Alas, as suggested above, this project did not arrive at a particularly well-formed and insightful analysis of the data sets.
 Again, that was because the focus was on engineering good code, which I hope I was able to do.